Component parts and Assembly

 shows the locking button cable the end on the left should have at least another 1" of 'S' shaped metal rod.
 The inserted photo shows that the rod connects to the mechanism which was square on the new lock, it can be seen that is is twisted on the old unit, it is not considered that this was done on removal and in this respect both worked so it may be a modification.

-there are including the torx screw through the hole in the door which is captivated inside the door skin, five screws to remove.
+there are including the Torx screw through the hole in the door which is captivated inside the door skin, five screws to remove.
 The photo shows the whole of the mechanism removed as a unit, to try and re-connect the two components inside the door I'm sure would prove impossible by removing two extra screws the combined unit can be removed

 A